wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data-power-bi/includes/2-getting-started-power-bi-desktop.md

 ![Drag a field onto the Report view canvas to create a visual.](../media/02-power-bi-desktop-drag-field.png)

 For example, Power BI Desktop automatically created a map-based visualization because it recognized that the **State** field contained geolocation data.
-(Note that screenshot examples come from a variey of datasets.)
+(Note that screenshot examples come from a variety of datasets.)

 ## Publish a report